-Every now and then, you come across new words, and you begin to wonder what it means - just as the term 'stresslaxation.'
+Every now and then, you come across a new word, and you begin to wonder what it means - just like the term 'stresslaxation.'

 For many, this has become a paradoxical situation whereby they struggle to relax and find themselves being overwhelmed and/or anxious when they aim to relax or calm themselves.
 So, if a person tries to relieve stress and tries to relax, but in return, the person faces more stress?

 This is extremely dangerous and can push them into a vicious and damaging cycle of dealing with added stress, negative thoughts, and no way to de-stress.
 However, not everyone faces stresslaxation.
 Some researchers suggest that people who are suffering from anxiety are more vulnerable to dealing with this condition.

 So, what can you do to help it?
 Here are a few suggestions.

 Whether you want to agree or not, denial is a sweet lie that everyone wants to take support for when they are stuck in a difficult situation.
 For most parts, it does play a major role in coping with emotions.

 However, long-term use of denial ends in your body continuously sending stress signals to your brain, which is why even when you are relaxing, your mind is practically forcing you to think about what you don't want to think about!
 A simple trick would be to address those emotions and seek help if you think you can not do it alone.